getButterfly/wp-send/readme.txt

 3. A new WP Send menu will appear in WordPress with options, and general help

 == Changelog ==

+= 1.0.3 =
+* UPDATE: Restyled email confirmation using the block editor styles

 = 1.0.2 =
 * FEATURE: Added automatic GitHub update